awsdocs/amazon-s3-developer-guide/doc_source/walkthrough1.md

 1. Add three folders named Private, Finance, and Development to the bucket\.

+   For step\-by\-step instructions to create a folder, go to [Creating a Folder](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-folder.html) in the *Amazon Simple Storage Service Console User Guide*\.

 1. Upload one or two documents to each folder\.

    For this exercise, assume you have uploaded a couple of documents in each folder, resulting in the bucket having objects with the following keys: